philipd/r-n-r/draft.md

 Unfortunately, it's not that simple, because those places in memory are probably already being used by something else.
 So we need to create *a completely new array* and copy everything from the smaller one to the bigger one.
 Oof.

 ## Arrays vs. Linked Lists
+By this point, you might be squarely on Team Linked List.
+But linked lists have problems of their own.
+If you haven't thought of any yourself yet, I encourage you to give it some thought before continuing.

+Perhaps the most obvious disadvantage to linked lists is that we can only step through them in one direction, because each element contains a reference only to the next element, not the previous one.
+We can actually solve this problem by creating a *doubly-linked list*, which, as its name implies, is a list where each element contains a reference to both the following *and* preceding elements.
+This does, however, significantly increase the memory footprint of the data, as we have to store twice as many references.

+Unfortunately, linked lists have another set of disadvantages that can't be solved by implementing a doubly-linked list; they still require us to step through the list item-by-item to answer simple questions like, "how long is the list?" or "which value is stored at the 100th position?"
+As our list grows larger and larger, these questions become more and more time consuming to calculate: they are O(n).
+Arrays, by contrast, can answer these questions in a fixed *O(1)* time no matter the size of the array.
+If your array is stored in memory locations 3021 through 5042, for example, you can calculate the length by subtracting: 5042 - 3021.
+And you can get the value at any position by similarily trivial arithmetic: the item at position 150 would be at 3021 + 150.

+## Arrays and Linked Lists in JavaScript

+So, linked lists and arrays both have their respective advantages and disadvantages.
+But do these differences matter in languages like JavaScript, where data types are determined dynamically and memory allocation is managed automatically?
+How does JavaScript even create arrays, if we don't have to specify their size when we declare them?

+The answer may depend greatly on which particular JavaScript engine you're using.
+About 20 years ago, Mozilla's engine implemented "arrays" with plain objects.
+Modern engines like V8 achieve higher performance by inferring what kind of array you need and actually creating in memory.
+So, if you initialize an array that happens to contain nothing but integers, V8 will create an integer array.
+But if you add a floating-point number to the same array, V8 will make a new array to support the wider range of data types that you're storing.
+V8 also hides the fact that arrays in memory have a fixed size by creating new arrays behind the scenes whenever your data gets too big to fit.

+If we implement linked lists in Javascript, we won't get these kind of performance enhancements.
+So is it even worth it to try?

+The answer, surprisingly, may be "yes."

 ## Linked Lists
 Address in Memory | Value